 After the tragic loss of their daughter, Tamara's husband refused to pay the funeral expenses and continued to use Tamara's Centrelink benefits to fund his lifestyle.
-With the money she could access, Tamara paid rent, school fees and her husband's fines.
-Tamara still had more than \$25,000 in debts for unpaid utility bills, credit cards, a Centrelink debt and a personal loan she used to pay for her daughter's funeral.
+With the money she could access, Tamara paid for her daughter's funeral and the family's, rent, school fees and her husband's fines.
+Tamara still had more than \$25,000 in debts for unpaid utility bills, credit cards, a Centrelink debt and a personal loan she used to pay for her daughter's tombstone.